Errol Barrow: World War II and the aftermath

 His final RAF posting saw him seconded to the Colonial Office, where he oversaw the education and vocational training initiatives for ex-servicemen from all of the colonial territories.
-Notably of the twelve men who left Barbados of part of the Second Contingent, six were killed during the war.
+Notably of the twelve men who left Barbados as part of the Second Contingent, six were killed during the war.

-In September 1947, he was given special permission by the University of London to study at the London School of Economics and study Law at the Inns of Court concurrently, taking degrees in 1950 and 1949 respectively.
+In September 1947, he was given special permission by the University of London to study at the London School of Economics and study law at the Inns of Court concurrently, taking degrees in 1950 and 1949 respectively.
 During that time, Barrow also served as Chairman of the Council of Colonial Students where his contemporaries included Forbes Burnham, Michael Manley, Pierre Trudeau, and Lee Kwan Yew, all destined to become political leaders in their home countries.